MODM Clinical Database Management

 CAREER OPPORTUNITIES

-DATA MANAGER IN: CRO - Pharmaceutical laboratories - Academic structures
+DATA MANAGER IN: CRO – Pharmaceutical laboratories – Academic institutions

-IN THE SECTORS: Pharmaceutical, veterinary, nutrition or medical devices
+IN THE FOLLOWING SECTORS: Pharmaceuticals, veterinary medicine, nutrition, or medical devices

-Video : interview with a graduate who went through the world of work at EXCELYA for SANOFI , as part of INSIDE IS ISMA
+Video: interview with a graduate who has worked in the industry and is now employed at EXCELYA for SANOFI, as part of INSIDE IS ISMA

 all core courses (m1+m2) (download)

-all M1 units in the data management course:
+All M1 courses in the data management program:

 Semester 1

-TU PAM1ARFQ - Regulatory and financial aspects, Quality and safety
+TU – Regulatory and financial aspects, Quality and safety

 Financial analysis